NREL-Sienna/PowerSystems.jl/docs/src/modeler/time_series.md

 - `Scenarios`: Stores a set of probable trajectories for forecasted quantity with equal probability.

 ## Storage
-By default PowerSystems stores # Managing Time Series Data PowerSystems supports two categories of time series data depending on the process to obtain the data:

-- Static data: a single column of time series values for a component field (such as active power).
-This data commonly is obtained from historical information or the realization of a time-varying quantity.
-- Forecasts: Predicted values of a time-varying quantity that commonly features a look-ahead.
-This data is used in simulation with receding horizons or data generated from forecasting algorithms.

-## Types

-### Static Time Series Data
-PowerSystems defines the Julia struct `SingleTimeSeries` to represent this data.

-### Forecasts
-PowerSystems defines the following Julia structs to represent forecasts:
-- `Deterministic`: Point forecast without any uncertainty representation.
-- `Probabilistic`: Stores a discretized cumulative distribution functions (CDFs) or probability distribution functions (PDFs) at each time step in the look-ahead window.
-- `Scenarios`: Stores a set of probable trajectories for forecasted quantity with equal probability.

-## Storage
 By default PowerSystems stores time series data in an HDF5 file.
 This prevents large datasets from overwhelming system memory.
 If you know that your dataset will fit in your computer's memory then you can increase performance by storing